modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation-CreateAdaptiveCardTemplate.md

 ## Limitations

 The Adaptive Card template schema is constantly being improved and new card elements are being added.
 However, not all of the latest features can be used in cards sent by _TWA Automation_.
-For a given scenario, _TWA Automation_ uses the same Adaptive Card template to send a Teams message or an email.
+For a given scenario, _TWA Automation_ uses the same Adaptive Card template when sending a Teams message or an email.
 At the time of writing, Outlook only supports Adaptive Cards version 1.0, whilst Microsoft Teams supports version 1.2.
 Therefore the unified template used by _TWA Automation_ supports Adaptive Cards version 1.0 only.

 > When creating a new Adaptive Card template you should check that the properties you are using are included in the version 1.0 [Adaptive Cards schema](https://adaptivecards.io/explorer/AdaptiveCard.html).

-In addition to supporting version 1.0 only, Outlook does **not** support _Action.Submit_, which is used for submitting input fields in forms, or calling an api directly. _Action.OpenUrl_ and embedded links **are** supported, so these should be used for gathering data or redirecting the user.
+In addition to supporting version 1.0 only, Outlook does **not** support _Action.Submit_, which is used for submitting input fields in forms, or calling an api directly.
+However _Action.OpenUrl_ and embedded links **are** supported, so these should be used for gathering data or redirecting the user.
+Unicode characters inside condition statements are also not supported when sending emails.

 Taking the above into account **the unified template, used by _TWA Automation_, supports Adaptive Cards version 1.0 only, with the exception of _Action.Submit, which is not supported at all_**.

-> If you are creating an Adaptive Card template for _TWA automation_ to send to Teams **only**, i.e., the customer has **not** set up _TWA Automation_ to send emails, then you can use all properties up to version 1.2
+> If you are creating an Adaptive Card template for _TWA Automation_ to send to Teams **only**, i.e., the customer has **not** set up _TWA Automation_ to send emails, then you can:
+>
+> - Use features from the [Adaptive Cards schema](https://adaptivecards.io/explorer/AdaptiveCard.html) up to version 1.2.
+> - Use _Action.Submit_ to trigger events
+> - Use unicode characters

 > The [_TWA Automation_ Example Template](#example-template) only uses features included in Adaptive Cards schema 1.0, as it is intended to be sent to Teams and Outlook, and is therefore fully supported by _TWA Automation_.